-Once hospice is requested, Community Hospice of Texas and Providence Hospice will contact the patient’s physician to make sure he/she is in agreement that hospice care is appropriate for the patient.
+Once hospice is requested, Community Healthcare of Texas will contact the patient’s physician to make sure he/she is in agreement that hospice care is appropriate for the patient.
 Once the physician approves a referral, the paperwork process is simple.
-Community Hospice of Texas and Providence Hospice have liaisons to meet with you to complete admission forms.
-The hospice election form reads that the patient understands that the care is palliative (aimed at pain relief and symptom control) rather than curative and outlines the services available.
+Community Healthcare of Texas has liaisons to meet with you to complete admission forms.
+The hospice election form reads that the patient understands that the care is comfort (aimed at pain relief and symptom control) rather than curative and outlines the services available.

 6. Is there any special equipment or changes I have to make in my home before hospice care begins?

-Community Hospice of Texas and Providence Hospice will assess your needs, recommend any necessary equipment and help make arrangements for delivery.
+Community Healthcare of Texas will assess your needs, recommend any necessary equipment and help make arrangements for delivery.
 Often the need for equipment is minimal at first and increases as the disease progresses.

 7. How many family members or friends does it take to care for patients at home?

 There’s no set number.
 The hospice team will prepare families with a care plan.
 The plan will outline services and schedules for the family.
 Hospice staff visits regularly and are always available to answer questions and provide support.

 8. Should someone be with the patient at all times?

 This depends on the physical limitations of the patient.
 Your hospice nurse will assess the needs and offer recommendations for specific levels of care.